 The Scottish Government has made additional funds available to the Scottish Welfare Fund to help people affected by the COVID-19 pandemic.
 If you are no longer able to work or have had hours reduced, and do not have any savings or other sources of income, we may be able to help.
 You can also find out more and apply for a grant on our Scottish Welfare Fund pages.

 If we’re unable to provide financial assistance, we’re working in partnership with EVOC (Edinburgh Voluntary Organisational council) to offer food support.
 We also have contacts for foodbanks across the city.

-If you must self-isolate due to suspected COVID-19 symptoms or members of your household have symptoms, you must also not leave your home.
-Read the guidelines for people with possible coronavirus infection on NHS Inform.
+If you must self-isolate due to suspected COVID-19 symptoms, or members of your household have symptoms, you must not leave your home.
+You can read the guidelines for people with possible coronavirus infection on NHS Inform.

 Other groups that can help

 Volunteer Edinburgh's Community Taskforce has fully trained and insured volunteers who are able to help anyone who needs support with practical tasks such as shopping, pet care, dog walking or small gardening tasks.
 If you or someone you know needs help please contact them on 0131 225 0630 or e-mail [email protected]

 We also have lots of information on our Coronavirus webpages which might give you the advice and information you need:

 - Supporting parents, children, young people and carers

 - Looking after yourself – mental health and wellbeing